 Write a Check to Cash

-It’s also acceptable to write a check out to cash.
+It’s acceptable to write a check payable to cash.
 On the payee line, print the word cash.
 However, it’s important to understand that a check written to cash can be deposited or cashed by anyone who has possession of the check.
 Why would you need it to cash?
 For whatever reason, you may not want to indicate who is getting paid.
 Also, it’s common for people to write checks for cash to deposit into one of their other accounts.

 Write a Check with Cents

 There are few ways you can write a check with cents.
-It’s important to write the numerical amount on the Amount Box and to either spell out the cents on the Amount Line or use the cents amount with a slash and 100.
+It’s important to write the numerical amount on the Amount Box and either spell out the cents on the Amount Line or use the cents amount with a slash and 100.
 This indicates how many “pennies” out of a 100.
 Include a line to indicate there is nothing else that follows the written amount.